 Given Chicago's fickle springtime weather, it may seem as if the window of time when early annuals and veggies can be safely planted is very tiny indeed.
 But there are ways to ensure that our wild weather won't preclude an abundant garden whenever summer finally arrives.

-This year, why not start some of our plants indoors, in a controlled environment, in warm, dry potting soil or soilless mix?
-You will increase the growing season at the early end, thereby having viable, good-sized plants to put outside, when conditions are right.
-You can plant organic or heirloom vegetable seeds, gorgeous tropical flowers, inspirational annuals — without a greenhouse, elaborate props, or high stress.
-This will be an adventurous learning experience for the family; a huge cost-saver; a wonderful way to grow unusual flowers and food; and a chance to reclaim some of our gardening season!
+Start some plants indoors, in a controlled environment, in warm, dry potting soil or soilless mix, and you will lengthen the growing season at the early end, thereby having viable, good-sized plants to put outside, when conditions are right.
+You can plant organic or heirloom vegetable seeds, gorgeous tropical flowers, or inspirational annuals without a greenhouse, elaborate props, or high stress.
+This is an adventurous learning experience for the family; a huge cost-saver; a wonderful way to grow unusual flowers and food; and a chance to reclaim some of our gardening season.

 Where's the Space?